-As a whole plant medication, medicinal cannabis contains a variety of compounds other than CBD and THC.
+Whole plant medication contains a variety of compounds.
 These compounds vary from one plant to another and can have different effects on different people.
-It is possible to have a different product whilst keeping the CBD/THC level constant and it may be that you would find greater effectiveness from a different cannabinoid formulation.
-Speak to your doctor about trying a different product to find the one most suitable.
+It is possible to have a different product whilst keeping the compound levels constant.
+It may be that you would find greater effectiveness from a different plant based formulation.
+Speak to your doctor about trying a different product to find the one most suitable for you.

 Cannabinoid based products sometimes have side effects, most of which are manageable and/or temporary.
-Side effects can vary between patients and may depend on the dose taken, the titration, other compounds in the medication and the mode of administration.
+Side effects can vary between patients and may depend on the dose taken, the titration (usage), other compounds in the medication and the mode of administration.

 Thankfully, there are ways to help reduce the likelihood or severity of these unwanted side effects.